D. O. Dillavou: Death and aftermath

 On October 29, 1968, at roughly 7:30 p.m., Dillavou was driving along Interstate 90 south of Sturgis when his vehicle went out of control and drove into a borrow pit.
 He was flung out of the vehicle and suffered severe head and internal injuries.
 Dillavou was taken to a hospital in Sturgis, then later to Rapid City, where he was pronounced dead at 9:30; Dillavou was alone in his car at the time of the crash.
 His funeral was held on November 1.
 The effect of Dillavou's death in the House race became a contested issue in South Dakota politics.
 Because the election ballots were already printed, Dillavou's name was not removed from them.
 Webb Weisenberg, the chairman of the Lawrence County Republican Party, encouraged people to still vote for Dillavou, stating that "He would not have wished to see a Democrat elected to the office for which he was running."
 The election of Dillavou would result in the party's committee to fill the vacancy.
 The chairman of the Lawrence County Democratic Party, Sever L. Eubank, disputed Weisenberg's claim, noting that the South Dakota Constitution does not mention how to fill a vacancy in the event of the election of a deceased person.
-Eubank did advocate, however, that if Weisenberg's theory was correct—in the event of Democrat Robert Chamberlin's victory in the 1968 gubernatorial election—he would support someone, possibly a female, to fill the vacancy.
-Dewhirst, the widow of Dillavou, advocated for residents to vote for Dillavou.
+Eubank did advocate, however, that if Weisenberg's theory was correct—in the event of Democrat Robert Chamberlin's victory in the 1968 gubernatorial election—he would support someone, possibly a woman, to fill the vacancy.
 Dillavou ended up winning the election, alongside incumbent James D. Jelbert, receiving 3,953 votes and placing second.
 On December 2, the central committee of the Lawrence County Republican Party selected Robert F. Ruth to fill Dillavou's vacancy in the House.
-Frank L. Farrar, the Republican nominee for governor, ended up winning the gubernatorial election, and, in January 1969, he appointed Ruth to the House of Representatives.
-Ruth chose not to seek re-election to the House in 1970.
+In January 1969, Ruth was appointed to the House of Representatives as Dillavou's successor by governor Frank Farrar.